wmurphyrd/BernieTax/README.md

 Presidential Candidate Senator Bernie Sanders to determine the effective tax rates for individuals at different outcomes in comparison with current tax laws.

-The current settings are for a family of 4 living in a state that took the Obamacare medicaid expansion.
+Update Feb 1st: Support added for all filing types and family sizes.
+Polished plots included for family of 4, single male, and single female.

 The following items are included in the
 calculations:

 * Federal Income Tax